archnotwindows/Not-Downloader/README.md

 2 - Put the poweroffer extracted folder in the Desktop

-3 - Install tkinter with these commands
+3 - Install tkinter with these commands:

      -Ubuntu >>  "sudo apt-get install python3-tk" and "pip install tk"

      -Windows >> "pip install tk"